-A select number of outstanding Suffolk undergraduates may gain early admission to the Law School at the end of junior year.
+A select number of outstanding Suffolk undergraduates may gain early admission to Suffolk University Law School at the end of junior year.
 Such students are able to earn the combined bachelor's degree and the Juris Doctor degree in six years instead of the customary seven.
-The bachelor's degree is awarded after the successful completion of the first full year of law study.
-Only Suffolk students with distinctly superior records and LSAT scores can expect to qualify for early admissions and combined degrees.
-Students interested in applying to the Six-Year Program should be planning their academic program accordingly beginning freshmen year.
+Upon successful completion of all undergraduate and JD requirements students will have met the requirements for the undergraduate degree and the Juris Doctor degree.

 Declare Your Pathway as Early as the Freshman Year